python-ffmpegio/python-ffmpegio/docsrc/quick.rst

 FFmpeg can read/write virtually any multimedia file out there, and :code:`ffmpegio` uses the FFmpeg's prowess to perform media I/O (and other) operations in Python.
 It offers two basic modes of operation: block read/write and stream read/write.
+For the read operations, it can output data either in a Numpy array or in a plain :code:`bytes`.
+The Numpy mode is enabled by default if Numpy is available in the system.
 Another feature of :code:`ffmpegio` is to report the properties of the media files, using FFprobe.

 Media Probe